 NEXT MONTH'S "MUST-WATCH" ISSUES (FROM THE LAST MONTHLY BAROMETER)

-In the coming weeks, “must-watch” issues include: (1) China - the current epicentre of concern, and what the new monetary easing measures do to the conundrum of “slowing credit growth without rocking the boat”; (2) increased pressure on EM hard currency debt and its feedback loop on EM economies; (3) signs as to whether deflationary trends are transient or not (with a focus on PPI and inflation expectations); (4) the impact of “permanent” low oil prices on commodity exporters, with possible black-swan effects in Algeria, Nigeria and Central Asia; (4) whether US real wages will increase and US core CPI will continue to surprise on the upside, (5) the extent to which the commodity price shock will affect banks (with a commodity-driven financial crisis all too possible in EM), (6) the vast array of global geopolitical and societal risks with a focus on the Middle-East and the way its troubles are spreading to Africa and Europe via the refugee crisis and terrorism.
+In the coming weeks, “must-watch” issues include: (1) China, that remains at the epicentre of global economic and financial stress; (2) continued pressure on EM hard currency debt and its feedback loop on EM economies; (3) the impact of lower commodity prices on commodity exporters, with possible black-swan effects in Algeria, Nigeria and Central Asia; (4) whether US real wages will increase and US core CPI will continue to surprise on the upside, (5) the extent to which the commodity price shock will affect banks (with a commodity-driven financial crisis all too possible in EM), (6) the vast array of global geopolitical and societal risks with a focus on the Middle-East and the way its troubles are spreading to Africa and Europe via the refugee crisis and terrorism.
 For real-time or in-depth analysis on any of these, and if you are interested in prediction markets to better forecast some of the risks, please contact us.